DexterDSilva/f1car-styletransfer/README.md

 > How might Picasso have rendered an F1 car?

-> Used Tensforflow 1 and 2 on Google colab.
+> Used Keras / Tensforflow 1 and 2 on Google colab.
 The notebooks relate to Google Colab.

 tf1 - from Chapter 8.3 of
 [Francois Chollet's Deep Learning book](https://www.amazon.co.uk/Deep-Learning-Python-Francois-Chollet/dp/1617294438/ref=sr_1_1?dchild=1&keywords=francois+chollet+deep&qid=1589190028&sr=8-1)